New Measles Case With Exposure at Newark Airport Prompts a Reinforced Warning from State Health Officials

 ISTOCK.COM / BILANOL

-There are 3 confirmed cases of measles in New Jersey, prompting health officials to urge parents to check the vaccination status of their kids (and themselves) to make sure they are up to date – and to talk to their pediatrician about the health of their babies.
+With yet another confirmed case of measles in New Jersey, health officials are once again urging parents to check the vaccination status of their kids (and themselves) to make sure they are up to date – and to talk to their pediatrician about the health of their babies.

 Measles is a very contagious respiratory disease that’s dangerous because 90 percent of people who are exposed to someone with the virus will catch it if they are not vaccinated, according to the New Jersey Department of Health’s (NJDOH) Communicable Disease Service.